The first thing you need to know about fatty liver causes is that there are TWO overall types of fatty liver:

 A study has shown that about 29 million Americans have NAFLD.

-And unfortunatly this condition is not just reserved for adults, many overweight children are starting to suffer from fatty liver too.
+And unfortunately this condition is not just reserved for adults, many overweight children are starting to suffer from fatty liver too.

 Here Is What Happens Inside Your Body: From Food to Fat